Will your homeowners insurance policy cover building code upgrades?

 Building code changes usually have to do with construction practices and the materials in building your home.
 Plumbing and the electrical wiring systems commonly require upgrades.
 States and municipalities update building regulations for a number of reasons, be it for safety or environmental purposes.
 If you live in a state prone to earthquakes, windstorms or hurricanes, your area may adopt building practices to ensure homes are better able to withstand such events.

-As long as your insurance company considers damages to be a covered loss, the increase in cost to help you comply with local ordinances will be covered by ordinance or law coverage.
+As long as your homeowners insurance company considers damages to be a covered loss, the increase in cost to help you comply with local ordinances will be covered by ordinance or law coverage.

 This added insurance coverage covers the cost of getting your home in alignment with current building codes.
 Before rebuilding or repairing your home after a covered loss, your city or state may require upgrades.
 These upgrades can cost significantly more than the limit for your replacement cost listed on your homeowners policy.